ibm-cloud-docs/hpc-ibm-spectrumlsf/sml.md

 2. ./create_lsf_environment.sh <cluster_prefix>
 ```

 * `create_lsf_environment` - This script automates the end-to-end deployment of an IBM Cloud LSF environment.
-It installs required plugins, generates configuration files from your **.env**, triggers the Schematics workspace deployment, and finally the prints access details (Bastion, Login, Management IPs) with next steps for connecting and submitting jobs.
+It installs required plugins, generates configuration files from your **.env**, triggers the Schematics workspace deployment, and finally the prints access details (bastion, login, management IPs) with next steps for connecting and submitting jobs.

 ## Connect the LSF cluster and run the jobs
 {: #connect-lsf-jobs}